New Jerusalem: 4 Ezra, 2 Baruch, 3 Baruch

 Fourth Ezra has two clear messages.
 First, do not grieve excessively over Jerusalem.
 Second, Jerusalem will be restored as a heavenly kingdom.
-Fourth Ezra also uses the title "Most High," throughout the apocalypse to emphasis that the Lord will once again reign and reside in Jerusalem.
+Fourth Ezra also uses the title "Most High," throughout the apocalypse to emphasise that the Lord will once again reign and reside in Jerusalem.

 The apocalypse of 2 Baruch is a contemporary narrative of 4 Ezra.
 The text also follows the same basic structure 4 Ezra: Job-like grief, animosity towards the Lord, and the rectification of Jerusalem that leads to the comfort of the Job-figure.
 Second Baruch is historical fiction, written after the Roman destruction but set before the fall of Jerusalem to the Babylonians.

 Baruch is distressed when the Lord informs him of Jerusalem's impending doom.
 Baruch responds with several theological questions for God.
 For this study, Baruch's inquiry about the future of Israel and the honor of the Lord are most pertinent (2 Baruch 3:4-6).
 Baruch learns that the Lord will destroy the city, not the enemy.
 Baruch also learns of a pre-immanent heavenly Temple: "[The Temple] was already prepared from the moment I decided to create paradise."
 And I showed it to Adam before he sinned."
 (2 Baruch 4:3).
 This Temple was created before Adam, and shown to him before Adam’s fall.

 Two important conclusions come from 2 Baruch.
 First, the author dismisses hopes for an earthly re-built Temple.
 The focus is entirely on the heavenly Temple that pre-dated the Garden of Eden.
 This may be a device to express the supremacy of the heavenly Temple as a sanctuary built before Eden (the traditional location of the earthly Temple).
 Second, Baruch believes that restoration for the people of Israel exists in heaven, not on earth.